Deploying your changes

-You're building a great feature which requires tweaking your layout (UI), you've used the Layout Editor and it knows looks just like you had imagined?
+You're building a great feature that requires tweaking your layout (UI), you've used the Layout Editor and it looks just like you had imagined?
 Well now is the time to try it on a remote server!

 Imagine this is your current situation:

-deploy means applying your branch's changes to your origin environment definitively.
-To achieve this, you'll be using Forest CLI's deploy command:
+deploymeans applying your branch's changes to your reference environment definitively.
+To achieve this, you'll be using Forest CLI's deploy command from an environment have production as origin:

-push means moving your branch's changes to a remote environment.
+pushmeans moving your branch's changes to a remote environment set as the origin of your branch.
 To achieve this, you'll be using Forest CLI's push command:

 Once you have tested your new feature on "Remote 1", you can't deploy your branch's layout to "Production", since your branch will have been deleted by pushing it to "Remote 1".